-Dwelling Type Maximum Site Coverage Single storey home 50% Split-level home that is predominantly single storey 50% Two storey home on an allotment less than 400m 40% (up to 50% may be allowed subject to Council approval) Two storey home on an allotment greater than 400m 40% Community Title development 60% (subject to individual assessment)
+Dwelling Type Maximum Site Coverage

+Single storey home 50%

+Split-level home that is predominantly single storey 50%

+Two storey home Maximum Site Coverage - 45%

+Community Title development 60% (subject to individual assessment)

 4.1.3 Building Height

 Homeowners can take advantage of the views available at Blackwood Park by building two storey homes.
 Two storey or split-level homes that are tailored to the slope of the site are encouraged.